Squeezing Enhancement in Lossy Multi-Path Atom Interferometers: Theoretical Framework

 and correspond to a simple tensor product.
 Here,

 and $\hat{a}_i$ denote the creation and annihilation operators corresponding to the specific mode determined by the input momentum-wave function $\phi(p)$.
-For a tensor product state as in Eq.~\eqref{eq:tensorinputstate}, evaluating the sensitivity $\Delta \varphi$ using Eqs.~\eqref{eq:InOutPsi} and \eqref{eq:Sz} reduces to a one-body problem and merely requires propagating each component of $\phi(p)$ through the interferometer using the transfer matrix $\mathcal{Z}(p,\varphi)$.
+We assume, that the modes for every momentum bin are identical and suppress indices for the momentum wave function $\phi(p)$.
+The mode matching of the momentum bins is necessary for the squeezing process and has been investigated in ~\cite{Szigeti}.
+For a tensor product state as in Eq.~\eqref{eq:tensorinputstate}, evaluating the uncertainty $\Delta \varphi$ using Eqs.~\eqref{eq:InOutPsi} and \eqref{eq:Sz} reduces to a one-body problem and merely requires propagating each component of $\phi(p)$ through the interferometer using the transfer matrix $\mathcal{Z}(p,\varphi)$.
 The result of this would exhibit the standard quantum limit (SQL), $\Delta \varphi=1/\sqrt{N}$.
 In contrast, when the input state $\ket{\Phi}$ is an entangled, for example squeezed, state of $N$ atoms, momentum components of different atoms will be correlated.
 Accordingly, propagating the $N$-body wave function becomes much more complicated and in general quite cumbersome.

 In order to cope with this difficulty, it is practical to introduce yet another pseudospin, this time referring to the input of the interferometer,

 where $\alpha = 0, 1, 2, 3$ as before.
 Due to the linearity of the interferometer, as expressed in Eq.~\eqref{eq:InOutPsi}, it is in fact sufficient to know the first and second moments of this pseudospin for an entangled input state $\ket{\Phi}$ in order to evaluate its phase sensitivity.
 These numbers are conveniently collected in the polarization 4-vector